 11 Oct Tulsa Dental Crowns | The Dental Studio of South Tulsa

-A dental crown is sometimes called a dental cap and is a type of dental restoration process which completely caps or encircles a tooth or dental implant.
-Crowns are often needed when a large cavity threatens the ongoing health of a tooth.
-These dental crowns are typically bonded to the tooth using a dental cement.
-Tulsa Dental Crowns can be made from many materials, which are usually fabricated using an indirect method.
-Tulsa Dental Crowns are often used to improve the strength or appearance of one’s teeth, while inarguably benefiting the dental health of the patient.
-As for pricing, the procedure and materials can be relatively expensive.
+A dental crown, sometimes called a dental cap, is a dental restoration process which completely caps a tooth.
+Crowns are often used when a large cavity threatens the future health of a tooth.
+Dental crowns are typically bonded to the tooth using a dental cement.
+Tulsa dental crowns are made from many materials which are usually fabricated using an indirect method.
+Tulsa dental crowns improve the strength or appearance of one’s tooth, and also benefit the dental health of the patient.

 Methods of Implanting Tulsa Dental Crowns

 The most common method of crowning a tooth involves using a dental impression of a prepared tooth by a dentist.
-This method of tooth restoration requires strong materials that take time to fabricate.
-The fabrication behind these Tulsa Dental Crowns require intense heat, such as casting metal or firing porcelain, which could not be possible to complete inside one’s mouth.
-As new technology in material science evolve, computers are increasingly becoming a part of Tulsa Dental Crowns fabrication, such as in CAD/CAM dentistry.
+This method requires strong materials that take time to fabricate.
+The fabrication behind these Tulsa dental crowns require intense heat, such as casting metal or firing porcelain, which could not be possible to complete inside one’s mouth.
+As new technology in material science evolve, computers are quickly becoming a part of Tulsa Dental Crowns fabrication, such as in CAD/CAM dentistry.

-• Restore the form, function and appearance of badly broken down, worn or fractured teeth, where other simpler forms of restorations are unsuitable or have been found to fail clinically
+- Restore the form, function and appearance of broken or fractured teeth where other simpler forms of restorations are unsuitable.

-There is no strong evidence in current writing that crowns are better than other routine restorations to restore root filled or root canaled teeth.
-However, dentists are still advised to use their clinical experience when helping a patient decide on the preference they wish to restore their teeth.
+There is no strong evidence that crowns are better than other routine restorations to restore root filled or root canaled teeth.
+However, dentists always use their clinical experience while helping a patient decide on the procedure with which they wish to restore their teeth.

 Material Used to Build Tulsa Dental Crowns

-There are many different kinds of material used to create Tulsa Dental Crowns.
-Often though, the material used is either full metal, or ceramic.
-Full metal crowns are casted entirely out of a mental alloy.
-But which alloy is used is entirely up to the one paying for the implant.
+Often, the material used in dental crowns is either metal or ceramic.
 Price will vary depending on the availability of the alloy chosen, as well as cost of handling, its physical properties, and the biocompatibility.

 For those willing to pay a higher cost for their Tulsa Dental Crowns, they can choose a crown based on alloys of gold.
 Alloys of gold are metals like copper, platinum, palladium, zinc, indium and nickel.
-Gold itself is not used as its purest form is too soft and lacks mechanical strength.
+Gold itself, in its purest form, is too soft and lacks mechanical strength.
 The other alloys provide better strength as well as biocompatibility.
-But if you don’t want to use a gold alloy, there are other options.
+However, there are other options.

-Lastly, Tulsa Dental Crowns can be made out of full ceramic.
-Dental ceramics or porcelains are used for crowns manufactured primarily for their esthetic properties compared to all metal restorations.
+Tulsa Dental Crowns can be made out of full ceramic.
+Dental ceramics or porcelains are typically used for their esthetic properties compared to metal restorations.
 These materials are generally quite brittle and are prone to fracture.
-Many classifications have been used to categorize dental ceramics, but they are simply based on the material of which they are made.
-The most common forms of full ceramic crowns are made out of silica, alumina or zirconia.

 Types of Tulsa Dental Crowns

 Tulsa Dental Crowns come in either a semi-permanent or temporary form.
 Much like some permanent crowns, as mentioned above, temporary dental crowns also come in a variety of materials.
-For temporary dental crowns, they can also be classified in 3 sub categories.
-Those categories being short term, used for a few days, medium term, if they are planned for several weeks, and long term if they are planned for several months.
+There are 3 sub categories when it comes to temporary dental crowns.
+Those categories are short term (last a few days), medium term (last several weeks), and long term (last several months).
 Before deciding on which kind of dental crown you need, be sure to talk with your Tulsa Dental Crowns specialist.

 Tulsa Dental Crowns | The Dental Studio of South Tulsa

-His and his team is equipped with CEREC technology that is revolutionizing many aspects of dental care, but especially the area of dental restorations, or crowns.
+He and his team specialize in CEREC technology which is revolutionizing many aspects of dental care.
+This is especially impactful in the area of dental restorations, or crowns.
 CEREC crowns are unique in three ways.
-They are the strongest restorations available, the most compatible with natural oral tissues, and can be completed in a single visit.
+They are the strongest restorations available, the most compatible with natural oral tissues, and are completed in a single visit!